 - Never stop taking your medicine without your doctor's OK.
 If you need to stop taking a medicine for some reason, your doctor may reduce your dose gradually.
 If you stop suddenly, you may have side effects.
 Stopping medication abruptly may also cause depression to return.
 Don't assume that you can stop taking your medicine when you feel better.
 Many people need ongoing treatment even when they're feeling well.
 This can prevent them from getting depressed again.
 Remember, if you're feeling well now, it might be because your medicine is working.
 So why stop?

 - Make lifestyle changes.
 There's a lot you can do on your own to supplement your treatment.
 Eat healthy foods, high in fruits and vegetables and low in sugars and fats.
-Avoid alcohol and illicit drugs, which can cause or worsen depression.
+Avoid alcohol and illicit drugs, which can cause or worsen depression and interfere with the effects of the medicines that treat depression.
 Make sure to get a good night's sleep.
 Several studies show that physical activity can help with the symptoms of depression.
 Start slowly.
 Try taking walks around the neighborhood with a friend.
 Gradually, work up to exercising on most days of the week.

 - Reduce stress at home and at work.
 Ask for help with some of the stressful things in your life.
 See if your friends or family will take care of some of the daily hassles, like housework.
 If your job is stressing you out, figure out ways to scale back some of your duties.